ukBaz/ukBaz.github.io/howto/python_gio.md

 ## Overview
-If you want to do Bluetooth on Linux then BlueZ (the official Bluetooth stack on linux) is the best option.
-They have made a number of APIs available for people to interface with the functionality and write their applications.
-These APIs use D-Bus which is not widely known about so this article aims to give some background to help people get started with writing applications using BlueZ.
+If you want to do Bluetooth on Linux then BlueZ (the official Bluetooth stack on Linux) is the best option.
+They have made a number of APIs available for people to interface with their functionality enabling people to write their own applications.
+These BlueZ APIs use D-Bus which is not widely known about so this article aims to give some background to help people get started with writing applications using BlueZ's D-Bus APIs.

 ## D-Bus
 D-Bus allows communication between multiple processes running concurrently